TOAkinbode/INCUBATOR-HUB-CUSTOMER-DATA/README.md

   Differen types of visuals were generated on Power BI that gave an overview of the sales pattern as it was on excel.

-  Power BI visuals also provided a detailed trend in the products performances as it relates to different regions.
+  Power BI visuals also provided a detailed trend in the subscription pattern in relation to the differenr subscrtion types in the different regions.

 ### DATA ANALYSIS